spasiu/smooch-abc-template/README.md

 3. `npm start`
 4. expose port 8000 using a service like ngrok.io
 5. create a Smooch webhook with a `message:appMaker` trigger pointing at _/smooch-event_
+6. configure triggers and payload templates in the config folder